2nd West Virginia Cavalry Regiment: Grand Review of the armies

 The Grand Review of the Armies began on May 23, 1865, as a Union celebration of the end of the Civil War.
 Union troops paraded down Pennsylvania Avenue in Washington, DC.
 The parade was led by Custer's 3rd Division.
 The division was led by Company F of the 2nd West Virginia Cavalry as part of Capehart's Brigade.
-The New York Times described men in Custer's division as "being decorated with a scarf or tie, known as the Custer Tie, red in color ..."
-It also said "Capehart's brigade of West Virginia Veterans, as trusty a body as ever drew a sabre, are singled out for their fine appearance ..."
+The New York Times described men in Custer's division as "being decorated with a scarf or tie, known as the Custer Tie, red in color", and said "Capehart's brigade of West Virginia Veterans, as trusty a body as ever drew a sabre, are singled out for their fine appearance".

 Final muster out

 In early June 1865, the 1st, 2nd, and 3rd West Virginia Cavalries were ordered to proceed to Wheeling, West Virginia, to muster out.
-On June 17, the men and their horses were loaded onto a Baltimore & Ohio Railroad train where they departed for Wheeling.
+On June 17, the men and their horses were loaded onto a Baltimore & Ohio Railroad train for Wheeling.
 The three regiments camped on Wheeling Island between Wheeling and Belmont County, Ohio.
-They were officially mustered on out on June 30, 1865.
+They were officially mustered out on June 30, 1865.
 On July 4, 1865, the men received their discharge papers.